What is Cleaning in Place or CIP Cycle? Light on Automation Prospect

 - PW or WFI is filled to the set point.

 - Acid is added to prepare 0.05N Ortho-Phosphoric Acid solution.
-How to prepare 0.05N is explained further.
+Explained further on how to make it 0.05N.

-- It is then recirculated through process lines for the set time.
+- It is then recirculated through process lines for a set time.
 Protein residue that may have escaped from caustic wash gets removed here.

 - After recirculation, the system is drained completely.